opral/monorepo/inlang/guides/dont-lazy-load/README.md

 In order to lazy-load you need to execute the JS for your i18n runtime.
 This means that your app's entire module-graph needs to be fully downloaded, parsed and executed before you even start _loading_.
 This is worse than a regular waterfall, since you usually don't need to execute before loading.
 This can easily add 300ms+ to your app's time-to-interactive, regardless of how few/many messages you are loading.

 ## What should I do instead?
 You need to find a way to statically link translations in the correct language on your pages.
+Either through imports, or by eagerly loading the needed translations in load functions.

 If you have a content-focused site this may be as simple as having separate components for each language.
 In them you can only import the translations that you need.